You Don’t Send a Cry to Headquarters — You Hold

 Does child mental health really matter?
 How can a child’s mental health be separated from the parents?

 In this moment of rage, I also want to acknowledge the “old-school pediatricians.”
 I remember when I was dealing with early postpartum struggles, I joined a La Leche League group, and the leader gave me a flyer about the group to share with my pediatrician.
 My pediatrician was very appreciative of this information.
 Her office was in the basement, and she did not have loud mission statements or a patient portal.
 She was listening to her intuition, as not only was she a pediatrician, but a mom and an immigrant.
 A few months later, another Russian-speaking mom joined the group, and long story short, we became best friends — and our kids became best friends.
-That’s how it’s supposed to be.
+I joined the La Leche League of Marine Park — and my local La Leche League leader (if you know this phenomenal woman, mother, the leader — if you know, you know) became more than just breastfeeding support.
+We developed a beautiful friendship that’s now 20 years long and counting!!
+That’s how it’s supposed to be!
+So yeah, when I joined the La Leche League.
+I wasn’t just a new mom — I was also a new immigrant, having only been in the U.S. for three years, trying to navigate motherhood in a country that wasn’t my own, without a single local mom friend.

 I also want to recall the famous pediatrician, mother advocate, and psychoanalyst — Donald Winnicott — who hosted a popular radio show about parenting from 1943 to 1960.
 He emphasized the importance of a “holding environment” for mothers to provide optimal care for their children.
 What does “holding environment” mean in simple terms?